anggrdwjy/cehv12-training/README.md

     * Organized Hackers

 * D. Explain Ethical Hacking Concepts and Scope
+  * Ethical Hacking Concepts
+  * What is Ethical Hacking?
+  * Why Ethical Hacking is Necessary
+  * Reasons Why Organizations Recruit Ethical Hackers
+    * What can an attacker see on target system?
+    * What can an intruder do with that information?
+    * Are attackers attempts being noticed on target systems?
+  * Scope and Limitiations of Ethical Hacking
+  * Skills of an Ethical Hacker
+    * Technical Skills
+    * Non-Technical Skills
 * E. Summarize the Techniques used in Information Security Controls
+  * Information Security Controls
+  * Information Assurance (IA)
+  * Continual/Adaptive Security Strategy
+    * Protection
+    * Detection
+    * Responding
+    * Prediction
+  * Defense-in-Depth
+  * What is Risk?
+  * Risk Matrix
+  * Risk Management
+    * Risk Identification
+    * Risk Assessment
+    * Risk Treatment
+    * Risk Tracking and Review
+  * Cyber Threat Intelligence
+  * Types of Threat Intelligence
+    * Strategic Threat Intelligence
+    * Tactical Threat Intelligence
+    * Operational Threat Intelligence
+    * Technical Threat Intelligence
+  * Threat Intelligence Lifecycle
+  *

 * F. Explain the Importance of Applicable Security Laws and Standards

 ### Module 2.
 Footprinting and Reconnaissance